 Q: What is our newest national monument?

-Photo: Browns Canyon National Monument (Colorado).
+Photo: Cache Creek Wilderness, within Berryessa Snow Mountain National Monument (California).
 Credit: Bob Wick (BLM), flickr.

 Other new monuments include:

 - Organ Mountains-Desert Peaks National Monument, New Mexico

 - Expansions to the Pacific Remote Islands National Monument